Thomas North

 Sir Thomas North (28 May 1535 – c.
 1604) was an English translator, military officer, lawyer, and justice of the peace.
 His translation into English of Plutarch's Parallel Lives is notable for being the main source text used by William Shakespeare for his Roman plays.
 He was the second son of Edward North, the 1st Baron North, and brother to Roger North.
-He maintained a long literary career, spanning six decades, but likely faced financial difficulties later in life due to receiving little inheritance.
+He maintained a long literary career, spanning four decades, but likely faced financial difficulties later in life due to receiving little inheritance.
 It has recently been hypothesised that all of his published translations may have influenced the Shakespearean theatrical canon, and that he may himself have known William Shakespeare.

 Life

 Thomas North was born between 9 and 10 o'clock at night on Friday, 28 May 1535, in the parish of St Alban, Wood Street, in the City of London.
 He was the second son of the Edward North, 1st Baron North.

 Thomas likely studied at Peterhouse, Cambridge.
 In 1555, during the reign of the Catholic Queen Mary, he travelled in an embassy to Rome with Thomas Thirlby, Bishop of Ely (c.
 1506-1570), Anthony Browne, Sir Edward Carne (c.
 1500-1561), and Viscount Montague (1552-1592).
 Their mission was to reconcile England with the Pope, and North kept a journal of his travels.

 In 1557, Thomas became Master of the Revels at Lincoln's Inn.
 In 1560, North was praised by Jasper Heywood in his translation of Seneca's Thyestes for his "stately style" and "goodly grace".
 Heywood then listed him with other well-known writers at the Inns of Court, Thomas Sackville, 1st Earl of Dorset, and Christopher Yelverton.
 North may have written plays for Leicester's Men and his brother's accounts include a payment that may indicate that he put on a play with this troupe at court in 1580.